 You need to implement a systemised plan to check your control methods, and these need to form part of your business’ management plan.
 HSE guidance states that you need to carry out checks on your control methods ‘regularly’.
 However, this in itself is inherently arbitrary.
 So, what exactly does this mean?

 How regularly you make your checks depends on both the reliability of your control measure, and how easily it could fail.
 For instance, if it is correctly set up, and the necessary checks have been made, Local Exhaust Ventilation (LEV) should be more reliable than people wearing dust masks correctly.

-After installing a new control method (or after making a change to an existing control method) you made need to check more frequently initially.
+After installing a new control method (or after making a change to an existing control method) you may initially need to check more frequently.
 For example, in the case of installing a new LEV dust collection bin and filter on a powder coating unit, you may need to make checks daily – or even less frequently – initially.
 However, once the process is ‘bedded in’ and it has been established how quickly the unit needs to be cleaned, you may be able to conduct checks on a less frequent basis.

 A Team Effort

 Involving your staff with the set-up of your system and in completing the checks can make it more likely for processes to be followed properly.
 This enhanced understanding in turn improves overall workplace safety; staff understand how the system works and how to recognise potential problems or faults.
 A good example must be taken by the management to ensure thorough checks are completed at the necessary time; generally, this will increase the staffs’ sense of responsibility in their work, helping to identify faults before they become a bigger problem.